Last updated on July 28th, 2023 at 05:31 pm

-- It got us used to consume at an unprecedented level.
+- It got us used to consuming at an unprecedented level.
 We have been gobbling up resources, gadgets, mini-mansions, Hummers, spa treatments, and flat-screen TVs like they were going out of style.
 Which, after all, they may be.
 So much consumption makes a person flabby, overstuffed, and a little self-disgusted.
 Also, it makes a person addicted.

 - And speaking of debt, it got us into towering piles of debt.
 No need to spend a lot of time on the pernicious nature of the debt.
 That topic’s been done.

-We’re good at economic booms, and how.
+We’re good at economic booms and how.
 But what if we did a grow-slow economic simmer?

 What would our culture look like with long-term slow growth?

 - Would we consume less and appreciate more?
 Maybe we would gobble fewer resources.
 Hang onto a perfectly good car until it travels its last mile before buying another one.
 Give up the seductive TV and play some Scrabble, read a book, or sit and have long, meandering conversations.

 - Would we stop masquerading as Superman and Wonder Woman at work?
 Maybe we’d Â put in a good day’s productive work, then leave it behind at a decent hour for a real rest, well-earned.
 Maybe we wouldn’t be so afraid to take a week or 10 days off, lest someone fill in and do our job better than we do.

 - Would we learn to live without debt?
 Many of us have been forced to do so and have found it challenging and liberating.
 Imagine buying things without debt.
 You’d have to plan ahead and save, and before you spend the money, you’d naturally think about whether you still want that thing that seemed so crucial to your happiness six months ago when you started saving.